Darake/flowi/README.md

 ---

 <p align="center"> Flowi is a budgeting app that handles the flow of budgeting.
 With flowi, the user only has to answer relevant questions the app provides to keep your budget up to date.
-Flowi uses open banking sandbox APIs starting with Nordea's, which means no live data can be used yet unless added manually.
     <br>
 </p>